padamop/ConcertTweets/README.md

 If you use 'ConcertTweets' in your work, please cite the following paper:

-> Panagiotis Adamopoulos, Alexander Tuzhilin: Estimating the Value of Multi-Dimensional Data Sets in Context-based Recommender Systems.
+> Panagiotis Adamopoulos, Alexander Tuzhilin: *Estimating the Value of Multi-Dimensional Data Sets in Context-based Recommender Systems*.
 ACM Conference on Recommender Systems (RecSys 2014)

 		@inproceedings{adamopoulos2014estimating,
 		  title={{Estimating the Value of Multi-Dimensional Data Sets in Context-based Recommender Systems}},